bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 A fluid-dynamic model of consciousness is the most falsifiable one, but as a lay-hacker-philosopher rather than a trained neurologist, I can only offer intuition-based tests rather than highly technical ones.
-Regardless, I expect at least some of the the following to be empirically testable.
+Regardless, I expect at least some of the following to be empirically testable.

 Let's assume that neuron activation disturbs the fluid physically, amplifying and dampening waves through interference patterns at different frequencies.
-That the neural network's signals are the mechanism of vibration, but also compute and transmit information about where to excert these pressures.
+That the neural network's signals are the mechanism of vibration, but also compute and transmit information about where to exert these pressures.

 ## Geometric Propagation